-Apart from surgery, chemotherapy is a common treatment for breast cancer and it comes with a range of potential side effects.
+Chemotherapy is a common treatment for breast cancer which often comes with a range of potential side effects.
 Breast Rehab offers therapies that can help you manage and minimize the impact of these effects.

 What is chemotherapy?

-Chemo involves the use of drugs to destroy cancer cells or slow their growth.
-Usually, a combination of drugs is given.
-Chemo is a systemic therapy, in that the drugs travel throughout the body and can kill any cancer cells that have spread away from the tumour.
-Chemo may be given prior to surgery to try to shrink the tumour (called pre-operative therapy or neoadjuvant therapy) or after surgery (called adjuvant therapy).
-It is usually given by injection into a vein.
+Chemo is a treatment that usually uses a combination of drugs to destroy cancer cells or slow their growth; it is usually given by injection into a vein.
+Chemo is a systemic therapy, in that the drugs travel throughout the body and can kill any cancer cells that spread away from the tumour.
+Chemo may be given prior to surgery to shrink the tumour (pre-operative therapy/neoadjuvant therapy) or after surgery (adjuvant therapy).

 Because it is a systemic therapy, chemo can damage healthy cells while it attacks the cancer cells.
 Chemo is associated with a number of adverse side effects that can affect various parts of the body.
 Many of the short-term effects will be managed by your oncology team, while others can be relieved by different treatments.
 Some effects may linger after chemotherapy is finished.

 Hormonal drug therapy is another systemic therapy that may be used in breast cancer treatment to stop cancer cells from using the hormones they need to grow or prevents the body from making the hormone that is causing the cancer to grow.
 It may be given by injection or taken orally.

 Muscle and joint pain are common complaints during chemo, making movement difficult or uncomfortable.
 Nerve damage, especially at the extremities (fingers and toes), may also occur.
 This is referred to chemotherapy induced peripheral neuropathy.
 Joint pain is also one of the most common side effects of hormonal therapy.
 Massage therapy can help alleviate the pain and discomfort.